Olmec figurine: Offering 4 at La Venta

 At the La Venta archaeological site, archaeologists found what they subsequently named "Offering 4".
 These figurines had been ritually buried in a deep, narrow hole, and covered over with three layers of colored clay.
 At some point after the original burial, someone dug a small hole down just to the level of their heads and then refilled it.

 Offering 4 consists of sixteen male figurines positioned in a semicircle in front of six jade celts, perhaps representing stelae or basalt columns.
 Two of the figurines were made from jade, thirteen from serpentine, and one of reddish granite.
 This granite figurine one was positioned with its back to the celts, facing the others.
 All of the figurines had similar classic Olmec features including bald elongated heads.
-They had small holes for earrings, their legs were slightly bent, and they were undecorated – unusual if the figurines were gods or deities – but instead covered with cinnabar.
+They had small holes for earrings, their legs were slightly bent, and they were undecorated – unusual if the figurines were gods or deities – but were instead covered with cinnabar.

 Interpretations abound.
 Perhaps this particular formation represents a council of some sort—the fifteen other figurines seem to be listening to the red granite one, with the celts forming a backdrop.
 One of the most striking offerings found at La Venta, the celts in Offering Number 4, depict a person with a ceremonial headdress “flying” and also the maize deity.
 There appears to be a definite symbolic link here, but it is unclear whether it is tied to the Olmec rudimentary writing system.
 To the red granite figurine's right, there seems be a line of three figurines filing past him.
 Another researcher has suggested that the granite figure is an initiate.

 As the name implies, Offering 4 is one of many ritual offerings uncovered at La Venta, including the four Massive Offerings and four mosaics.
 Why such works would be buried continues to generate much speculation.